Tutorial

 | tar xz -C bin

-We also need to define various environment variables that will simplify our commands.
-Make sure each terminal you'll be opening to run those commands has those environment variables defined.
+Next, set various environment variables to simplify command execution.
+Ensure each terminal you open to run these commands has these environment variables defined.

 - Linux x86-64